Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 #### Airbnb Bangkok Listings and Price Analysis
 For this project,
-The skills showcased in this project are
+The skills showcased in this project are data cleaning (i.e.: nulls & duplicates handling, data correction, outliers detection), XLOOKUP referencing, categorizing, descriptive statistics, correlation, pivot tables, conditional formating, process documenting, charts building, and presentation.

 #### Fitness Tracker Data Exploration
 For this project,